oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_safe_security_assessment_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A filter to return only items that match the specified target.</div>
+                                            <div>A filter to return only items related to a specific target OCID.</div>
                                                         </td>
             </tr>
                                 <tr>